AndrewWritesCode/File-Mapper/README.md

 # File-Mapper
-Maps all files rooted to a given directory and stores in a python dictionary
+Maps to python dictionary or JSON all files rooted to a given directory or zip file

 ## EXAMPLE USE AS A FUNCTION: